About THHN Wire

 THHN, THWN, and THW are all types of single conductor electrical wire used in homes and buildings to deliver power.
 Years ago, each acronym was a completely different wire with different approvals.
 Each type was specific to an application and cost as such.
 One with a nylon coating, for instance, was more expensive than one without.
 However, nowadays, there is a universal THHN-2 wire that covers all approvals from all variations of THHN, THWN, and THW.

 THHN Wire and THWN Wire

-Thermoplastic, Heat and water resistant wire.
+Thermoplastic, Heat, and water-resistant wire.
 This acronym is missing the “N” for nylon coated.
-The nylon coating looks like the little piece of plastic over a shoe lace and protects the wire in a similar fashion.
+The nylon coating looks like a little piece of plastic over a shoelace and protects the wire in a similar fashion.
 Without the nylon coating, the wire will be slightly cheaper and provide less environmental protection to THW wire.
 It’s actually difficult to find THW wire without the additional approvals of THHN and THWN because they were all combined into one.